p-n-c/github-workflow-praxis/README.md

   - `.*` matches any characters between `content="` and `"`
   - Second part replaces with the same tag but using `${VERSION}`
 - `./src/index.html` is the file to edit

+## Usage

+The workflow `release_management.yml` is used in the website and workshops repositories of People and Code.